 - Psychological Projection

-Projection occurs when someone projects one’s own unconscious judgment onto others in everyday life.
+Projection occurs when someone projects one’s own unconscious insecurities onto others.

-This often comes in the form of character judgments.
-In dating and relationships, it can occur when you meet partners who for whatever reasons, are uncomfortable with their own sexuality and they lash out at you for having attempting to move the interaction forward sexually.
+This can come in the form of character judgments.
+In dating and relationships, it can occur when you meet partners who for whatever reasons, are uncomfortable with their own sexuality and they lash out at you for having attempted to move the interaction forward sexually.

 These people may harbour trust issues or are completely uncomfortable with their own sexuality or the sexuality of the opposite sex.
 They may have a history of some sort of emotional, sexual abuse or had a string of disappointments or anger from the opposite sex.